 If you are an organisation that is located in England and Wales, you are in the right place.
-Aaron's Department provides Basic DBS Checks, Standard DBS Checks, Enhanced DBS Checks, Enhanced DBS Checks with Barred list information and Adult First Checks to such Organisation.
+Aaron's Department provides Basic DBS checks, Standard DBS checks, Enhanced DBS checks, Enhanced DBS checks with Barred List information and Adult First checks to such an organisation.

-To apply for your own DBS disclosure, individuals should go directly to the UK Government website.
+To apply for your own DBS disclosure, individuals should go directly to the UK Government's website.

 Once a Basic disclosure has been obtained, it may be used several times.